nucypher/nucypher/docs/source/application_development/getting_started.rst

 Grant
 ^^^^^

-Then, Alice can grant access to Bob:
+Then, Alice can grant access to Bob using his public keys:

 .. code-block:: python